 The broker may have specific instructions for you and your customer to follow in preparing the documentation on the item being sent to you.
 Remember, when you are named on the international bill of lading as the importer or consignee—even for goods returned for repair—you become an importer subject to U.S. Customs rules, regulations and laws.

-Step 3: Seller to Prepare the Commercial Documents for Import
+Step 3: Prepare the Commercial Documents for Import

 If the goods have not been advanced in value or improved in condition while overseas, you or your customs house broker will likely be able to enter the goods into the U.S. duty free following these steps: